-(D) Applying for approval or operating an auction school if an owner, principal, manger or agent has been convicted of a crime involving theft, fraud, or moral turpitude or a crime that has a direct bearing on the auction school's ability to conduct an auction course, including, but not limited to, violation of auction laws and abuse of fiduciary responsibilities, within ten years of application for approval;
+(D) Operating an auction school if an owner, principal, manger or agent of the auction school has within the preceeding ten years been convicted of a crime involving theft, fraud, or moral turpitude or a crime that has a direct bearing on the auction school's ability to conduct an auction course, including, but not limited to, violation of auction laws and abuse of fiduciary responsibilities ;

 (E) Violating Chapter 4707. of the Revised Code or the rules adopted under it;

 (G) Failing to notify the commission within fifteen days of hiring a new instructor and providing evidence that the instructor complies with the qualifications of rule 901:8-3-06 of the Administrative Code.

 (A) The premises, equipment, and facilities of the approved school shall comply with all local, city, country, and state regulations, such as fire, building, and sanitation codes.

 (B) Auction schools shall prohibit the serving or obtaining of alcoholic beverages in the classroom and any other areas that students would have access to during the time class is in session and during breaks, including restrooms and hallways.No part of this rule shall be construed to prohibit the use of facilities such as hotels, motels, and convention centers as school premises, so long as those venues do not serve alcohol in rooms where auction school instruction is taking place.

 (C) The auction school shall disclose the full cost of the course including tuition, books, and required materials to all students before enrollment.